-Triage: The classification of sick or injured persons, according to severity, in order to direct care and ensure efficient use of medical and nursing staff and facilities.
+Triage: The classification of sick or injured persons according to severity, in order to direct care and ensure efficient use of medical and nursing staff and facilities.

-Urgent Care Clinic: A healthcare facility whose primary purpose is the provision of immediate, short-term medical care for minor, but urgent, medical conditions.
+Urgent Care Clinic: A healthcare facility whose primary purpose is the provision of immediate, short-term medical care for minor but urgent medical conditions.

-Urgently Needed Care: Urgently needed care is care provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed care may be furnished by in-network providers or by out-of-network providers when in-network providers are temporarily unavailable or inaccessible.
+Urgently Needed Care: Care provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
+Urgently needed care may be furnished by innetwork providers or by out-of-network providers when in-network providers are temporarily unavailable or inaccessible.